Dr Mai Chen Barrister

 A superdiversity lens needs to be placed on all business, government, regulatory, education and non-for-profit activities.
 If you need coaching on how to put a superdiversity framework on your enterprise, whether that be in a business, government, regulatory or non-for-profit capacity, Mai Chen has the expertise to assist.
 The Royal Commission concluded that “there is a lack of cultural and linguistic competence and a poor understanding of the implications of New Zealand’s increasingly diverse demographics in Public sector agencies”.[1]
 This quote from the Royal Commission could equally apply to the private sector and non-for-profit agencies.

-Mai Chen was the Chair of the Superdiversity Institute for Law, Policy and Business and has authored various reports showing her expertise.
+Dr Mai Chen was the Chair of the Superdiversity Institute for Law, Policy and Business and has authored various reports showing her expertise.
 She also created the CQ Tick for cultural capability and has trained and advised a diverse range of organisations including the Ministry of Transport, Department of Corrections, National Emergency Management Agency, Tenancy Services, nib (health insurer) and more.

 [1] Ko tō tātou kāinga tēnei: Report of the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain on 15 March 2019 (26 November 2020) at 159.